Embedding a card form

 After initialising the Mollie object, you can start to consume the shopper’s data.
 There are two ways to do this:

-1. Use the card component to implement our out-of-the-box solution.
+1. Use the card form to implement our out-of-the-box solution.

-2. Use Mollie Components to build your own solution that covers your specific use cases.
+2. Use separate input fields to build your own card form that covers your specific use cases.

 <form>